-The warm water is mixed with a slightly acidic rinse agent, both to neutralise the alkaline detergent used in the carpet cleaning pre-spray and also to return the fibres in the carpet to their natural PH.
+The warm water is mixed with a slightly acidic rinse agent to neutralise the alkaline detergent used in the carpet cleaning pre-spray and return the fibres in the carpet to their natural PH.

 Some people ask why warm water and not hot water or steam.
 Put simply, too hot and the carpet fibres can shrink or, in the case of man-made fibres, melt, think what happens if you put a wool jumper on a 60 wash.

 The penultimate step is a walk round to ensure all areas have been cleaned effectively and no areas are left too wet and the stains treated in step three have been removed or reduced as expected.